cse-labs/k8s-quickstart/03-Docker-Part-2/README.md

 ## Lab Resources

 - For these labs, we will be using [GitHub Codespaces](https://github.com/features/codespaces).
-To setup Codespaces, see Lab 1, [Setup Codespaces](../01-Setup-Codespaces/README.md).
+To setup Codespaces, see Lab 1, [Open with Codespaces](../01-Setup-Codespaces/README.md#open-with-codespaces).
 - This is a `hands-on lab` and assumes familiarity with basic Docker.
 Please use the link(s) below for basic familiarity.
   - Intro to Docker: <https://docs.microsoft.com/en-us/dotnet/architecture/microservices/container-docker-introduction/>
 - Dockerfile Reference: <https://docs.docker.com/engine/reference/builder/>
 - Docker 101 [video walk through](https://msit.microsoftstream.com/video/7115a4ff-0400-85a8-5a90-f1eb80993e79?channelId=533aa1ff-0400-85a8-6076-f1eb81fb8468) (Microsoft Internal)

-### Run a simple web app in Docker
+## Run a simple web app in Docker

 ```bash